SELF-GUIDED HAUTE ROUTE HIKING TOUR OVERVIEW

-Day 3: La Grande Dixence Dam – Evolène via Col de la Meina
+Day 3: Hike From La Grande Dixence Dam – Evolène via Col de la Meina

 You’ll avoid both Riedmatten Pass and the Pas de chèvres since both of these sections are technical and not good for hikers who are afraid of heights.
-Both can represent a major difficulty for those who are not sure of their footing on the unstable rocky terrain and/or fear the climbing of high vertical ladders, so you can leave your worries aside and get ready for a great day of hiking.
+Both can represent a major difficulty for those who are not sure of their footing on the unstable rocky terrain and/or fear the climbing of high vertical ladders.
+So leave your worries aside and get ready for another great day of hiking the Haute Route.

 Your trail leaves the Grande Dixence Dam and descends into the Hérémence Valley to the place called Motôt, a point at 1905m.
 The path crosses the Merdéré River and reaches the alpine pastures of Novèlé (2082m) later on.